Welcome to 1800wheelchair.com

 - Statement or transcript of your Grade Point Average (GPA) - unofficial transcripts accepted

 Just looking for updates?
-Click here to ask a scholarship related questions or sign-up for our scholarship updates
+Click here to ask a scholarship related question or sign-up for our scholarship updates